Hipbelt Sizing Made Simple

 Torso measurement is the best guide we have for proper pack fit, but it isn't foolproof.
 Generally we find that if you are between sizes on the torso it's best to go with the smaller size, if you are between sizes on the hipbelt it's best to go with the larger size.
 If you have any questions please don't hesitate to call or email.

-- From this large bone, measure (with the flexible tape) down the length and natural curvature of your spine to the top of your waist band, the top of which is resting on the top your hipbone.
-This measurement in inches is your torso length.
+From this large bone, measure (with the flexible tape) down the length and natural curvature of your spine to the top of your waist band, the top of which is resting on the top your hipbone.
+This measurement in cm is your torso length.

 L 54cm - 61cm